mcsee/Software-Design-Articles/Articles/Artificial Intelligence/From Helpful to Harmful How AI Recommendations Destroyed My OS/readme.md

 ---

-I do not work at Shopify, and I am not affiliated with the company.
+I don't work at Shopify, and I am not affiliated with the company.

 # My Context